bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-architecture.md

 ## BigBlueButton Client

 We've written the real-time client in Flash.
-Since Flash 10, Flash is now available on Mac, Unix, and PCs, and it provides the interface for collaboration with other users.
+It provides the interface for collaboration with other users.

+Flash is available on Mac, Unix, and PCs.

 ---